mredrejo/cassette_harvester/README.md

 ```

 To obtain interactive and detailed coverage plots, we recommend [BAMDash](https://github.com/jonas-fuchs/BAMdash), which can be also installed with Conda.

 Additionally, to obtain **Circos coverage plot**, we need a simplified bed file containing the key info (number of contigs, names and length) about the genome molecules is needed.
-It should look:
+It should look as follows:
 ```
 NC_002505.1	0	2961149
 NC_002506.1	0	1072315